 Stimulant laxatives (senna/bisacodyl) – encourage the bowel to pass the stool.
 These are normally added if macrogols have not worked.

 Treatment is normally given for several weeks, even after the constipation has eased.
 This helps establish a regular bowel habit.
-Then a gradual reduction will be needed to eventually remove the laxatives – your GP should be able to help you manage this.
+Then a gradual reduction will be needed to eventually remove the laxatives – your doctor should be able to help you manage this.

+For laxatives to work, your child must also be drinking plenty of fluids.
 If this treatment does not work, then further medical help should be sought.

-How Parents can help prevent constipation
+How parents can help prevent constipation

 Make sure your child eats plenty of fibre and drinks lots of water.
 This bulks and softens stools.
 Foods which are high in fibre are fruit, vegetables, cereals and wholemeal bread.

 Bottle-fed babies can be given water between feeds.
 Make sure the bottles of milk are made up correctly, as described on the tin.
-If not this can cause constipation along with other health problems.
+If not, this can cause constipation along with other health problems.
 Older children should also be given lots of water.
 Fizzy drinks, juices and milk are filling and prevent children from having a healthy appetite, where they would eat more fibre.

 Note: fruit juices sometimes have a laxative effect and can help if constipation is occurring.